dnakhooda/Neutron/README.md

 });
 ```

-The sample code above references a player.png image.
+The sample code above uses a player.png image.
 To use it, either provide your own player.png file or update the image path.

 Also, be sure to add a canvas element to your HTML: